Banach–Tarski paradox: Von Neumann paradox in the Euclidean plane

-To explain further, the question of whether a finitely additive measure (that is preserved under certain transformations) exists or not depends on what transformations are allowed.
+To elaborate, whether a finitely additive measure (that is preserved under certain transformations) exists depends on what transformations are allowed.
 The Banach measure of sets in the plane, which is preserved by translations and rotations, is not preserved by non-isometric transformations even when they do preserve the area of polygons.
-The points of the plane (other than the origin) can be divided into two dense sets which may be called A and B. If the A points of a given polygon are transformed by a certain area-preserving transformation and the B points by another, both sets can become subsets of the A points in two new polygons.
-The new polygons have the same area as the old polygon, but the two transformed sets cannot have the same measure as before (since they contain only part of the A points), and therefore there is no measure that "works".
+The points of the plane (other than the origin) can be divided into two dense sets that may be called A and B. If the A points of a given polygon are transformed by a certain area-preserving transformation and the B points by another, both sets can become subsets of the A points in two new polygons.
+The new polygons have the same area as the old polygon, but the two transformed sets cannot have the same measure as before (since they contain only part of the A points), and therefore no measure "works".

-The class of groups isolated by von Neumann in the course of study of Banach–Tarski phenomenon turned out to be very important for many areas of Mathematics: these are amenable groups, or groups with an invariant mean, and include all finite and all solvable groups.
+The class of groups von Neumann isolated in the course of studying the Banach–Tarski phenomenon turned out to be very important in many areas of mathematics: these are amenable groups, or groups with an invariant mean, and include all finite and all solvable groups.
 Generally speaking, paradoxical decompositions arise when the group used for equivalences in the definition of equidecomposability is not amenable.